developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 ###Parameter 3- callback
-This parameter will return a [PRINTER_STATUS...](/enterprise-browser/1-4/api/printingzebra?Constants) constant as a string.
+This parameter will return a [PRINTER_STATUS...](/enterprise-browser/1-4/api/printingzebra/#constants) constant as a string.

 ## Printing Images
-For printers with graphics support, images are printed using the [printImageFromFile method](/enterprise-browser/1-4/api/printingzebra?printImageFromFile(STRING filePathOnDevice, INTEGER x, INTEGER y, HASH options)).
-For example, an image called `myImage.jpg` in your application's `public` folder could use the same [RhoFile.join](/enterprise-browser/1-4/api/File#mjoinSTATIC) helper function and [Application.publicFolder property](/enterprise-browser/1-4/api/Application?publicFolder) described above to create a fully qualified path to the `myImage.jpg` file.
+For printers with graphics support, images are printed using the [printImageFromFile method](/enterprise-browser/1-4/api/printingzebra/#printimagefromfilespanclasstextinfostringspanfilepathondevicespanclasstextinfointegerspanxspanclasstextinfointegerspanyspanclasstextinfohashspanoptions).
+For example, an image called `myImage.jpg` in the application's `public` folder could use the same [RhoFile.join](/enterprise-browser/1-4/api/File/#joinspanclasstextinfostringspanp1spanclasstextinfostringspanp2) helper function and [Application.publicFolder property](/enterprise-browser/1-4/api/Application/#publicfolder) described above to create a fully qualified path to the `myImage.jpg` file.

-**After creating the fully qualified path, pass the file to the [printImageFromFile method](/enterprise-browser/1-4/api/printingzebra?printImageFromFile(STRING filePathOnDevice, INTEGER x, INTEGER y, HASH options))**:
+**After creating the fully qualified path, pass the file to the** [printImageFromFile method](/enterprise-browser/1-4/api/printingzebra/#printimagefromfilespanclasstextinfostringspanfilepathondevicespanclasstextinfointegerspanxspanclasstextinfointegerspanyspanclasstextinfohashspanoptions)**:

 	:::javascript
 	var imagefile = EB.RhoFile.join(EB.Application.publicFolder, 'myImage.jpg');

-	//assuming you made an instance and connected per the previous instructions
+	//assuming an instance was created and connected
+	//per the previous instructions

 	myPrinter.printImageFromFile(imagefile,0,0,{},function(e){